SpoddyCoder/scube-tools/README.md

 * `kubectl` installed
 * `~/.kube/config` exists
 * All commands use the `current-context` defined in `~/.kube/config`
-    * If you manage multiple clusters, check you're using the right context
+    * If you manage multiple clusters, check you are using the right context!
 * You have correct permissions for the namespaces + resources you want to query

-The tools can be run directly, so just copy them wherever you need. eg: `./find-pod-and tail my-app`
+The tools can be run directly, so just copy them wherever you need and then run, eg: `./find-pod-and tail my-app`

 If you want these to be available system wide, you can do something like this (assuming `/usr/local/bin/` is in your `$PATH`)...

 ```
 git clone https://github.com/SpoddyCoder/scube-tools/

-cp -a scube-tools/find-pod-and /usr/local/bin/scube-find-pod-and
+cp scube-tools/find-pod-and /usr/local/bin/scube-find-pod-and
 chmod +x /usr/local/bin/scube-find-pod-and

 scube-find-pod-and bash my-app

-cp -a scube-tools/launch-dashboard /usr/local/bin/scube-launch-dashboard
+cp scube-tools/launch-dashboard /usr/local/bin/scube-launch-dashboard
 chmod +x /usr/local/bin/scube-launch-dashboard

 scube-launch-dasboard
 ```

-## find-pod-and
+## `find-pod-and`

 Search running pods and list matches, select one from the list and do `[command]`.
 If a pod has multiple containers, each is shown.